Residence Hall Information & Policies

 Food and Parcel Delivery

 Delivery drivers/services are not permitted access to residence halls and students are expected to arrange to meet deliverers outside of the residence halls.
-Parcels may be mailed to students' own on-campus mailing address to be picked up in the Mailroom.
+Parcels may be mailed to students' own on-campus mailing address to be picked up in the Mailroom, and should never be addressed directly to their residence hall location.

 Residence Hall Keys